ModeShape/modeshape-performance/README.md

 ### Adding new tests

-To add a new test, all you need to do is subclass the `org.modeshape.jcr.perftests.AbstractPerformanceTestSuite` class and place this test inside one of the above packages.
-As an alternative, you can create a new package as long as you include it in the list of packages which are scanned.
-See below for more information.
+To add a new test, all you need to do is subclass the `org.modeshape.jcr.perftests.AbstractPerformanceTestSuite` class inside the perf-tests-api module.

 ## Configuration